maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

 This means I can have private applications that are also available 24/7 (which would not be possible for apps running off my laptop, as shutting it down would also shut them down).
 Of course this requires a deployment step to have these applications running on the server, but this can be done quite easily using [Docker](https://www.docker.com/) and [Coolify](https://coolify.io/).

 The beauty of this approach is that it removes the friction between having an idea and actually using it in your daily life.
 Instead of your personal apps languishing as localhost demos that you never actually use, Tailscale lets you turn your weekend coding projects into tools that genuinely bring value.
-It could be as simple as a motivational quote generator you check each morning, or a personal dashboard for tracking habits, or a simple API that helps automate something tedious, the path from "wouldn't it be cool if..." to "I use this every day" becomes much shorter.
+It could be as simple as a motivational quote generator you check each morning, or a personal dashboard for tracking habits, or a simple API that helps automate something tedious, the path from "_wouldn't it be cool if..._" to "_I use this every day!_" becomes much shorter.

-In an era where AI makes building the app easier than ever, Tailscale makes deploying it for yourself just as simple.
+In an era where AI makes building applications easier than ever, Tailscale makes deploying them for yourself just as simple.